The honorees for the 2019 Best Practices program were announced in a special Facebook Live session from Vision Expo East on March 25th.

 Raj Patel, OD, and Derek McTyier, OD, believe a positive attitude can brighten up someone’s day.
 And at Vancouver Vision Clinic, they are determined to be the best part of their patients’ day by providing an uplifting atmosphere and building genuine relationships with them.
 It may sound simple, but it has worked for the practice since 1952.
 Currently, Vancouver Vision Clinic has six doctors on board, one of whom specializes in scleral lenses and another who holds both Doctor of Optometry and Master of Education degrees, giving her a unique background to provide pediatric care and vision therapy.
 But what makes the practice truly special is the team and its longevity.
 While many aspects of the practice have certainly evolved over the past 60 years, several staff members have been part of the team for nearly two decades.
 This is all testament to its patient-oriented, community-building culture.
 When not providing patients with the best quality eye care, the team stays engaged in state associations and legislative efforts on a grassroots level, gives and attends optometry lectures, and fosters charitable partnerships, most notably with the Free Clinic of Southwest Washington.

-- Vision Source of Farr West – Farr West, Utah
+Vision Source of Farr West – Farr West, UT

 Established in 2004, Vision Source of Farr West has made a point of refining its processes to accommodate the evolving needs of patients.
 The Utah-based practice delivers an exceptional patient experience by following the “golden rule”—treating everyone the way they wish to be treated in return.
 In addition to their personal approach, Ian Whipple, OD—who purchased the practice in 2013—regularly meets with industry leaders and representatives to stay up-to-date on the latest technological advancements for the benefit of his patients.
 By embracing technology such as the Optomap wide-field imaging system, the staff has been able to detect diabetes, macular degeneration, brain tumors, retinal detachments, and in one life-saving case, a stroke that was occurring right in the office.
 While the lessons learned through experience are invaluable for the staff, education is not limited to the office; the team at Vision Source of Farr West is encouraged and enabled to participate in substantial professional development, and both doctors complete three times the required amount of continuing education credits each year.
 The entire staff attends the annual Utah Optometric Association meeting, and they share ideas and success stories with other practices whenever possible.
 Dr. Whipple has also made a point of connecting the practice to the community, including providing free eye examinations to low-income students in downtown Ogden.